joelbengs/excel_application/design_questions.md

 We want to imlemement Observer Synchronization.

 ### F2: How does the system keep track of which cell is currently selected?
 (This depends on how the `Controller` is implemented)
 It should not be dealt with in the model (i,e, not in the Sheet that implements Environment).
+Either the view or the controller keeps track of this.

 ### F3: How are GUI updates triggered?
 (This depends on how the `Controller` is implemented)